green-coding-solutions/documentation/content/en/docs/help/faq.md

 ## Do you provide sample data / CSV exports
 - We do provide [sample data on Github](https://github.com/green-coding-berlin/sample-data).
     + Since we use postgresql, it is in this format.
-We co not provide CSV.
+We do not provide CSV.

 ## Can I get support?